Parting is such sweet sorrow, but over the years I learned some things. The Empire may have fallen, but I’m still here.

 For every ending, there is another opportunity for a new beginning.
 Napoleon Hill said it better, than anyone else I know: “Every adversity brings with it a seed of equivalent advantage”.
+The future is seen in the minds eye and sometimes we can’t connect the dots until we have finished the journey.
+Blogging on a consistent basics just opened up the memory bank of a life that was a little different.

 Change is difficult, but sometime necessary.
 If you can’t swim, the above picture is really scary, but if you can float, you can adapt and survive.
 I started blogging as something to keep my mind active because of my early retirement.
 It would have been nice, if I made a little money to supplement social security but staying active was my main goal.
 One of the core requirements was to “blog daily” to build an audience.